-Muscles in the Back
+Muscles in the Back and Core Strengthening

-By Liz Brabston
+By Liz Brabston, PTA

 Further, they help with bending to the side and twisting (rotation), and reaching, extending, and pulling with your arms.
 The deep back muscles are what give stability to your spine and provide support to your torso.
-This article will provide more information about the muscle in your back that provides stability and support know as the multifidus.
+This article will provide more information about the muscle in your back that provides stability and support, know as the multifidus.

 Deep Muscles in the Back

-The multifidus is a smaller muscle in your back, yet it provides great stability for your trunk allowing for upright posture.
+The multifidus is a smaller muscle in your back, yet it provides great stability for your trunk, allowing for upright posture.
 If you picture a crane and how it has crossbars for stability, the same is for the multifidus muscle.
-It’s fibers cross, attaching to the lumbar spine, allowing for extension, rotation, and side bending.
+Its fibers cross, attaching to the lumbar spine, allowing for extension, rotation, and side bending.
 The stronger the multifidus is the decrease risks of injury to the back as well.

-Injury to Muscles in the Back
+Shoulder Muscles in the Back

 Strengthening Muscles in the Back